Metea Valley High School: Music

 In 2016, Metea Valley was presented with one of three GRAMMY Signature Gold Schools award.
 GRAMMY Signature School awards are given to high school music programs that are keeping music programs alive and well despite budgets and school politics.

 The music department at Metea Valley hosts an annual concert in December named "Collage".
 The event comprises four repetitions of the same concert spread over two nights; however, soloists and small ensembles who play during transitions often differ between the concerts.
 Each concert ends with a finale featuring all music students from Metea Valley.
-In 2013, the Collage concerts featured a group of tuba and euphonium players going under the name "The Deep Brass Ensemble", that played Frosty the Snowman on sousaphones and euphoniums.

 The school's marching band is named the Metea Valley Marching Mustangs.
 They perform during halftime at all Metea Valley home football games.
 Their halftime show changes yearly.
 Every other year the band goes on a trip to another state to perform there.
 They also participate in band days at places such as University of Wisconsin–Madison, University of Illinois Urbana-Champaign, and Northern Illinois University.

 The Marching Mustangs were one of many bands selected to perform at the 2013 Outback Bowl in Tampa Bay, Florida, and would be invited again in 2019.
 The band also traveled to Hawaii to perform at the Waikiki Holiday Parade and at Pearl Harbor.

 Additionally, they participate in an annual Memorial and Labor Day parade in either Naperville or Aurora, the two closest cities.

 Metea Valley students also participate in an annual Fine Arts Festival since 2009.